 - preservation of traditional knowledge and indigenous paradigms of teaching/learning for mother tongue-based multilingual education

 A fieldtrip to an ethnolinguistic minority community is planned.

 The British Council and The Thailand Research Fund will cover the costs related to participation to the workshop, including: return travel (both international and local), accommodation and meals.
-Participants are encouraged to purchase adequate travel and medical insurance; this cost will not be covered by the British Council.
+Costs for the visa will be covered; however participants will be responsible for making all the necessary arrangements.
+Participants are encouraged to purchase an adequate travel and medical insurance.
 The British Council accepts no responsibility for any problems which may occur when the participants are in-country.